davejal/scafftable/README.md

 # scafftable
-This repo is a combination of scaffold-interface (taken from amranidev) and datatables (jayra).
+This repo is a combination of scaffold-interface (taken from amranidev) and datatables (yajra).